NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

 Before getting started, here is a sample configuration file.
 Let's assume it's given the name "input.jsn" if we need that later.
 We will refer to this as we proceed, and the user will have a concrete example to serve as a template.
+Note that there are config blocks provided in this sample that are not referred to below.
+This is intentional, so that the user may see other potential examples.

 For the time being, we assume that we are configuring only GeoFLOW Spectral Element discretizations.